Home Fedora How to install GNOME shell extensions in Fedora

 What are GNOME Shell extensions?

-Technically, these extensions modify GNOME Shell either by adding functionality or modifying core functionality.
-Third-party developers develop GNOME shell extensions, but some good ones do land into the official GNOME desktop environment.
+Technically, these extensions modify GNOME Shell by adding or changing core functionality.
+Third-party developers develop GNOME shell extensions, but some good ones land in the official GNOME desktop environment.
 A dedicated website, “GNOME extensions,” hosts all the GNOME extensions.

-How to install a GNOME shell extension in Fedora?
+How do you install a GNOME shell extension in Fedora?

-You need first to do a couple of things to enable the GNOME shell extension.
-Firstly, you need to either install Firefox or chromium-browser.
-You can install any of these browsers by merely visiting the Fedora software store.
+You need first to do some things to enable the GNOME shell extension.
+Firstly, you need to install either Firefox or Chrome Browser.
+You can install any of these browsers by visiting the Fedora software store.

 Fedora Software Center